zchee/golang-wiki/ChromeOS.md

 This tutorial will show you how to install/build/run go on chrome OS.
 I have tested this using a Chromebook Pixel, however I do not have any other types of Chromebooks.
 However, this should work as long as you install the corresponding Linux package for your processor.

 # Requirements
 Your Chromebook must be in developer mode for this to work.
-Also please note this has only been tested on a 64gb LTE Pixel, however it should work on other Chromebooks
+Also please note this has only been tested on a 64gb LTE Pixel, however it should work on other Chromebooks.
+Note that enabling developer mode reduces the security guarantees offered by Chrome OS.

 # Install Go
 First download the latest version of Go for Linux-amd64 from the [Go Downloads page](http://golang.org/dl/) after that open a shell by hitting (Crtl+alt+t) and typing in "shell" then hit enter.
 Then extract it using the following command.